andrewjcarl/kaneh-google-places/README.md

 ## Example Use

-Load a CSV file with the first column a business name, and a second column a zip code
+Load a CSV file with the first column as a business name, and the second column the business zip code.

 ```
 node index.js --csv input.csv --key {your google places api key} --out output.csv